vinfreecs/genga/Documentation.md

 The parameters for the gas disc can be set in:

  * define.h:
-    * Gasnr_g: Number of cells in r direction for gas grid
+    * def_Gasnr_g: Number of cells in r direction for gas grid
-    * Gasnz_g: Number of cells in z direction for gas grid
+    * def_Gasnz_g: Number of cells in z direction for gas grid
-    * Gasnr_p: Number of cells in r direction for particle grid
+    * def_Gasnr_p: Number of cells in r direction for particle grid
-    * Gasnz_p: Number of cells in z direction for particle grid
+    * def_Gasnz_p: Number of cells in z direction for particle grid
-    * h_1: scale height at 1AU for c = 1km/s
+    * def_h_1: scale height at 1AU for c = 1km/s
-    * Mgiant: Maximum mass for gas drag
-    * M_Enhance: factor for enhancement
+    * def_M_Enhance: factor for enhancement
-    * Mass_pl: factor for enhancement
+    * def_Mass_pl: factor for enhancement
-    * fMass_min: factor for enhancement
+    * def_fMass_min: factor for enhancement
  * param.dat:
+   * Use gas disk: By setting this to 1, the gas disc] is used.
+Individual effects can be selected with the following parameters.
+   When set to 0, then no gas effects are applied.
-    * Use gas disk: Use the gas disk or not
+   * Use gas disk potential; By setting this to 1, the gas disk potential is used.
-    * Use gas disk enhancement: USe the gas disk enhancement
+   * Use gas disk enhancement; By setting this to 1, the gas disk enhancement is used.
+   * Use gas disk drag; By setting this to 1, the gas disk drag is used.
+   * Use gas disk tidal dampening; By setting this to 1, the gas disk tidal damping is used (Type I migration).
-    * Dissipation time for the gas in years
+   * Gas dTau_diss: The dissipation time for the gas disc in years
+   * Gas Sigma_10: The gas surface density at 1 AU Sigma_10 in g / cm^3
-    * power law exponent for the gas disc (must be 1 in the current version of GENGA)
+   * Gas alpha: The power law exponent for the gas disc, alpha
+   * Gas Mgiant: Mass limit for gas effects, in solar masses.
+If m > Mgiant, the gas drag and tidal dampening is not applied to that particle.
+   * Gas file name:

 # Test particle mode
 The test particle mode can be used to speed up simulations with lots of small particles.